MCV DD102

-The MCV DD102 is a double-decker bus body built by MCV built on the VDL DB300 chassis.
+The MCV DD102 is a double-decker bus body built by MCV.
+The bodywork is of the same style as the MCV DD103 however is instead built on VDL DB300 chassis.

 Hong Kong

 In January 2014, Kowloon Motor Bus of Hong Kong received the first example of the bus for evaluation.
+KMB decided to opt for other similar buses and so no more of this model were ever produced.